jan-molak/npm-failsafe/README.md

 ## Your feedback matters!

 Did you find this project useful?
-Give it a star! &#9733;
+[Give it a star on github](https://github.com/jan-molak/npm-failsafe)! &#9733;

 Found a bug?
 Raise [an issue](https://github.com/jan-molak/npm-failsafe/issues?state=open) or submit a pull request.